 AIG Life has a governance structure in place.
 The Board and the various sub-committees have clearly defined responsibilities and terms of reference approved by the delegating committee or Board.
-The members and attendees have specific experience and expertise, allowing them to provide appropriate coverage of the various Business and SM&CR functions.
+The members and attendees have specific experience and expertise, allowing them to provide appropriate coverage of the various Company and SM&CR functions.

 The risk governance structure is integrated into the strategy development and business planning process.
-The ERM function carries out a comprehensive risk review of the business plan with the aim of ensuring that the strategic approach results in a risk profile that continues to be manageable and is aligned to the scale and potential return of its underwriting and operating activities.
+The ERM function carries out a review of the business plan and strategic approach with the aim of supporting management to maintain a risk profile that is manageable and aligned to the scale and potential return of the Company's underwriting and operating activities.
 This also facilitates awareness of the risks that the Company faces, either inherently as part of its operations or as a result of its planned strategy, and allows management to take appropriate steps to ensure that those risks are kept at an appropriate level that allows the Company to progress its strategy.
-The Business Plan, ORSA together with ERM's assessment of it, are reviewed and assessed by the BARC before being put forward for final approval to the Board.
+The Business Plan and ORSA are reviewed and assessed by the BARC before being proposed for final approval by the Board.

-As with all functions there is a desire for AIG Life to continuously improve its risk, compliance and governance systems by ensuring that they are reviewed, evaluated, and recommendations are made to the Board regarding enhancing and developing the systems, including the outcomes from compliance monitoring programmes, root cause analysis from complaints, breaches and risk events.
+There is a desire for AIG Life to continuously improve its risk, compliance and governance systems by ensuring that they are reviewed, evaluated, and recommendations are made to the Board regarding enhancing and developing the systems, including the outcomes from ERM reviews, Internal Audit reviews, Compliance monitoring programmes, root cause analysis from complaints, breaches and risk events.
 Changes in regulation and legislation are monitored and actions taken to implement the new requirements.
 Finally, AIG Life uses internal audits and external audits to provide independent evaluation of the company's system of governance.
-Recommendations from these audits are considered by the Senior Leadership Committee and implemented in a manner proportionate to the business' risks.
+Recommendations from these audits are considered by the Senior Leadership Committee and implemented in a manner proportionate to the business's risks.